 Having been a long time coming, India’s growth story today appears to have reached an inflection point with rapid continued economic expansion all but inevitable.
 The core growth drivers creating this have been in place for years or even decades, but have now reached the individual and collective mass to transform the country: the demographic explosion of young people, better educated than their parents and increasingly digitally connected, flocking to cities where the density of resources and opportunities for inclusion are driving economic participation on an unprecedented scale is driving transformational growth for India.
 When India hits a GDP of US$5 trillion in the middle of next decade, not to mention the US$8 trillion it can achieve by 2030, it will be a vastly different country from the one it is today in terms of income per capita, the mix of its economy, consumption and spending patterns and the sophistication of key industry sectors.
 And while on an absolute (nominal) basis, the US economy will still dwarf India’s (even more so when measured on a per capita basis), on a price adjusted basis, India’s economy will be the second largest in the world, only following China’s, having grown tenfold in under a generation (25 years).

-In this transformation, it is important for India’s leaders (and as the 2019 national election nears, for the electorate as well) to recognise that India’s governments are merely the custodians of growth and prosperity, not its creators, and that they need to get out of the way to let the story unfold, supporting the economy when needed, occasionally adding their support to one of the drivers, ensuring that the growth is balanced in its distribution without disincentivising risk taking and communicating its successes to the world at large.
+In this transformation, it is important for India’s leaders (and as the 2019 national election nears, for the electorate as well) to recognise that India’s governments are merely the custodians of growth and prosperity, not its creators, and that they need to get out of the way to let the story unfold, supporting the economy when needed, The demographic explosion of the young people, better educated than their parents and increasingly digitally connected, flocking to cities where the density of resources and opportunities for inclusion are driving economic participation on an unprecedented scale is driving transformational growth for India. occasionally adding their support to one of the drivers, ensuring that the growth is balanced in its distribution without disincentivising risk taking and communicating its successes to the world at large.
 In this role, India’s leadership can take pride in the fact that India is poised to exceed one of most amazing feats of development achieved by China, who took over 500m people out of poverty in just over 30 years.
 India, which in the past decade alone has lifted over 270m people out of poverty, is well positioned to achieve more, faster, with the potential to end extreme poverty entirely by 2030, impacting a further 300m people.

 What makes India’s growth even more impressive is that India has been, and will continue to be, pushing forward as a democracy that respects individual rights and with governments that are increasingly responsive to the needs of their citizens.
 Long seen as an inhibitor to rapid transformation and development, India’s open society now appears to position it well for further growth, both now over the next decade.